endeesa/amazon-ion-to-json-cli/README.md

-# Amazon Ion to Json Converter
+# Amazon Ion to Json Examples

 >  Simple Python project(s) with a collection of examples for converting ion  data to json format(and vice-versa).
 Recommended python version **3.6x**